 sf is the Primary and Secondary Private Helium storage factor.
 The sf is initially set at 1.0 on October 1, 2015.
 The sf will increase whenever the total privately-owned storage volume for Person at the beginning of the Fiscal Year is more than the Person’s total storage of Primary and Secondary Private Helium at the beginning of the previous Fiscal Year.
 The sf will increase by the same percentage as the total storage volume increased over the previous Fiscal Year, rounded to the nearest tenth.
 The sf will decrease whenever the total privately-owned storage volume for Person at the beginning of the Fiscal Year is less than the total storage for Person at the beginning of the previous Fiscal Year.
 The sf will decrease by the same percentage as the total storage volume decreased over the previous Fiscal Year, rounded to the nearest tenth.
 Therefore, the minimum increase is ten percent.
 The value for sf will never be less than 1.0.

 (d) Low Purity Fee.
-For all crude helium plants, the United States and Purchaser, as applicable, agree to accept crude helium that is below 65 percent helium by volume, but will not credit to Person’s storage account crude helium that is less than 50 percent helium by volume.
-If Person delivers Secondary Private Helium that is crude helium that is greater than 50 percent but less than 65 percent helium by volume, Person agrees to pay a low purity fee of $2.50 per Mcf per year.
+For all crude helium plants, the United States and Real Property Purchaser, as applicable, agree to accept crude helium that is below 65 percent helium by volume, but will not credit to Person’s storage account crude helium that is less than 50 percent helium by volume.
+If Person delivers crude helium that is greater than 50 percent but less than 65 percent helium by volume, Person agrees to pay a low purity fee of $2.50 per Mcf per year.

 (e) Transfer Fee.
-Prior to the Conveyance, for each transfer of ownership of Primary or Secondary Private Helium (Primary Private Helium must all be delivered first) stored by Person to another storage Contract holder, Person will pay to the United States, $200.
-After the Conveyance, for each transfer of ownership of Primary Private Helium stored by Person to another storage Contract holder, Person will pay to the Purchaser, $200.
+Prior to the Conveyance, for each transfer of ownership of Primary Private Helium stored by Person to another storage Contract holder, Person will pay to the United States, $200.
+After the Conveyance, for each transfer of ownership of Primary Private Helium stored by Person to another storage Contract holder, Person will pay to the Real Property Purchaser, $200.

 (f) Low Sample Pressure Fee.
 Person will conduct sample collection as required under Article VI, paragraph 6.11.
 Person will pay an administrative fee of $500 for each sample cylinder selected for laboratory analysis that does not have sufficient pressure at the time it is retrieved to allow a laboratory analysis for the previous month’s composite accumulated sample.
 No fee will be assessed for days of plant inactivity.